sdsc-hpc-training-org/basic_skills/basic_linux_skills/README.md

 drwxr-xr-x  2 mthomas use300  7 Jan 18 15:45 MPI
 drwxr-xr-x  2 mthomas use300 10 Jan 18 15:30 OPENMP
 ```
 To copy a single file to the `comet-examples` directory, we need to use the full path for the "source" file.
-Suppose we want to just copy an MPI file:
+Suppose we want to just copy the MPI fortran file:
 ```
 (base) [mthomas@comet-ln2:~/HPCT] ls -al /home/mthomas/HPCT/MPI
 total 506